patrickfav/uber-apk-signer/README.md

     -a,--apks <file/folder>     Can be a single apk or a folder containing multiple apks.
 These are used as source for zipalining/signing/verifying
-       --debug                  Prints additional subjectAndIssuerDn for debugging.
+       --debug                  Prints additional info for debugging.
-       --dryRun                 Check what apks would be processed -h,--help                   Prints help docs.
+       --dryRun                 Check what apks would be processed without actually doing anything.
+    -h,--help                   Prints help docs.
        --ks <keystore>          The keystore file.
 If this isn't provided, will try to sign with a debug keystore.
 The debug keystore will be searched in the same dir as execution and